Key Takeaways

 3. Aggregation Layer (AggLayer)

+This is where Polygon gets ambitious.
 The Aggregation Layer connects multiple Polygon-powered chains into:

-- A shared liquidity environment
+- A shared liquidity environment.

-- A unified security model
+- A unified security model.

-- A seamless user experience
+- A seamless user experience.

 Instead of fragmented blockchains, Polygon aims for a network of networks that feels like one system.